 16) Violation of the foregoing policies will result in appropriate, case specific, discipline which may include demotion or discharge.
 The Company shall not delegate substantial discretionary authority to any individual who, in the good faith judgment of the Company, has shown a propensity to engage in illegal activities.

-Any waiver of any part of these Business Conduct Policies for the executive officers or directors of Goldfield may be made only by disinterested members of the Board of Directors or by the Audit Committee and will be promptly disclosed to shareholders as required by SEC and NYSE MKT rules.
+Any waiver of any part of these Business Conduct Policies for the executive officers or directors of Goldfield may be made only by disinterested members of the Board of Directors or by the Audit Committee and will be promptly disclosed to shareholders as required by SEC and NYSE American rules.